 Relocating your chicken inside the house to keep her as a pet is an excellent temporary solution while still thinking about definitive options.
 She’ll get plenty of attention and won’t be bored, but it isn’t all good news, unfortunately.
 Chickens need outside space for free-ranging and access to forage.
 So keeping them inside can only be temporary.
 Don’t keep your chicken in a small apartment or studio without an outdoor area.
 They need at least one hour a day outside.
 Next to the spacing, chickens inside the house make a mess as they poop a lot.
 Make sure to potty train them or let them wear a chicken diaper.

 If you’re not up to the idea of keeping extra chickens, finding a new home for the leftover chicken is the best solution.
 Maybe she can find a new place with family or friends where you can introduce her to a new flock?
-If not, there are plenty of bird sanctuaries or farms that are happy to take over your chicken.
+If not, plenty of bird sanctuaries or farms are happy to take over your chicken.